GNMoseke/eurydice/DESIGN.md

     - [ ] Better error handling
     - [!]
 Add config (ignore certain music subdirs in daemon mode, etc)
     - [ ] [shell completions](https://docs.rs/clap_complete/latest/clap_complete/)
-- [ ] Collection stats
+- [x] Collection stats
-- [ ] Profile the performance of `collection`.
+- [x] Profile the performance of `collection`.
 I suspect the glob call and the mpc round trip are the most expensive pieces.
+    * It was indeed the glob I am so smart